3rd October: National Day in Germany

 • East Germany (1949-1990) used to celebrate twice: on 8th May for the end of the war, the end of Nazism and the victory of Communism, and on 7th October for the creation of the Socialist Republic.

-• Meanwhile, West Germany chose to commemorate the riots of 17th June 1953, which took place in the East, to highlight an image of people fighting for freedom and democracy, and to denounce the East German dictatorship.
+• West Germany commemorated June 17, 1953, the date of the uprisings in East Germany.
+The idea was to highlight the people’s struggle for freedom and democracy, and to denounce the East German dictatorship.

 With the end of the GDR, it was imperative to find an event common to both Germanies to form a positive symbol for the identity of this reborn country.

-The fall of the Wall would have been an ideal symbol, since it evokes freedom, joy and peace.
+The fall of the Berlin Wall could have been a perfect symbol, evoking freedom, joy, and peace.

 On the wall in front of the Brandenburg Gate, 10th November 1989